Entry-to-practice examinations currently approved by CSHBC as part of the pathway to become a Registered Hearing Instrument Practitioner (RHIP) are:

 - CSHBC HID Practical Exam

-Applicants to become an RHIP must pass both exams, including audiology graduates applying to become dually registered RAUD, RHIPs.
+Applicants to become a RHIP must pass both exams, including audiology graduates applying to become dually registered RAUD, RHIPs.

 ILE Written Exam

-Otherwise, once approved as a HIP Intern, applicants are eligible to sit for the ILE Written Exam.
-Applicants must register for their first attempt within six months of completing their HIP Intern practicum (660 hours of supervised clinical practice).
-Conditional registrants should register for their first attempt within six months of being granted Conditional registration.
+Otherwise, once approved as a Conditional RHIP, you are eligible to sit for the ILE Written Exam.
+You must register for your first attempt within six months of completing your Conditional RHIP practicum (660 hours of supervised clinical practice).
+Conditional registrants who have satisfied the practicum requirement prior to obtaining Conditional registration should register for their first ILE Written Exam attempt within six months of being granted Conditional registration.

 CSHBC provides your details to IHS — they will contact you directly to provide instructions about your examination booking, including payment for the examination.
 ILE Written Exam results are sent directly to the College after at least 10 business days, and the College will provide you with notice of your results shortly thereafter.
 For more information about the ILE Written Exam, visit the IHS website.